 Mid-century modern furniture still looks fresh and funky today, it's no wonder interior designers love incorporating such pieces from the mid '30s to late '60s into their schemes.

-The British Heart Foundation's 170 Furniture & Electrical stores, can offer rich pickings for fans of this style.
+The British Heart Foundation's nationwide network of Furniture & Electrical stores, can offer rich pickings for fans of this style.
 Look out for clean lines, tapered legs and solid wood such as teak, oak, walnut, beech or elm.
 Makers like Ercol, Eames, G Plan, Wegner and Jacobsen are all highly sought-after, but there are many copycat designs that can be snapped up for less too.

 Sideboards are a particular favourite with lovers of mid-century modern design.
 Michele Birch from Merseyside has successfully incorporated her mid '60s sideboard by A.Younger into her dark and moody living room by styling it up with plants, a gold-framed mirror and lamp.